-Sadly Baribocraft ceased production in the 70′s and they are no longer in business, but their pieces have withstood the test of time!
+Sadly Baribocraft ceased production in the 70’s and they are no longer in business, but their pieces withstand the test of time!

 With proper care the woodenware looks just as stunning today as it did when it was created, and the quality in craftsmanship allows for continued use for as long as you have a use!

 TIP: To care for your Baribocraft, or any other woodenware for that matter, never soak it in water.
 Water will dry out the wood.
 A small amount of coarse salt scrubbed gently on the surface will clean and sanitize your piece, and if you condition the wood occasionally with butcher block oil it keeps the wood looking fresh and moisturized!
-If you prefer to wax your woodenware, I like to use an edible mineral oil and beeswax product, Clapham’s Beeswax Salad Bowl Finish.
+If you prefer to wax your woodenware, I recommend Clapham’s Beeswax Salad Bowl Finish, an edible mineral oil and beeswax product.
 Once the wax is dried and buffed, it also leaves your piece protected and sets off the patina of the wood. *You may have heard to use a skim of cooking oil instead, but I find it builds up over time, and leaves the piece feeling sticky to the touch.
 You decide!